H4xC0d3/AiCaptcha/README.md

 # AiCaptcha
-Python library for solving various types of captcha including Hcaptcha, ReCaptchaV3(enterprise/normal) and Audio.
+Python library for solving various types of captcha including Hcaptcha, ReCaptchaV3(enterprise/normal), ObjectRecognition and Audio.

 ## Installation
 To install the library, simply run the following command: